cameronmathis/COMP4300/Project2/README.md

 ###### MIPS in general ######

-> I ran into a bug where the 32bit integer notation actually flipped the way the characters were stored.
-Some special functions had to be built to retrieve strings.
+> I ran into a problem where the 32bit integer notation actually flipped the way the characters were stored.
+As a resut, some special functions had to be built to retrieve strings.